-Overcoming Extreme Anxiety: Treatment Options And Tips
+Overcoming Severe Anxiety: Treatment Options And Coping Tips

 If you live with extreme anxiety, you likely know that excessive fears and worries can be life-altering, but there can be many ways to overcome anxiety symptoms, such as going to therapy to reduce anxiety.
 While some people who experience anxious thoughts may feel isolated and alone, anxiety disorders are generally the most common mental illness in the United States, potentially affecting more than 19 percent of adults each year.
 There may be many effective treatments for anxiety, and research shows that cognitive behavioral therapy is typically one of the most effective.
 Lifestyle changes and habits that may be helpful can include regular exercise, quality sleep, a healthy diet, mindfulness, and maintaining healthy relationships.
 It’s generally recommended to seek the help of a licensed mental health professional in person or online if your anxiety symptoms negatively impact your everyday life.